Hiking Hocking Hills, Ohio Best Trails and Top Tips

 Walking across Ash Cave, Hocking, Ohio, USA

 Continue to the far side of the cave and take the stairs up to the rim trail.
-Once at the top, it is a gently sloping downhill trail back to the parking area.
+Once at the top, it is a gentle, sloping downhill walk back to the parking area.

 • Bathrooms: Flush toilets at Old Man’s Cave Visitor’s Center and Cedar Falls; vault toilets at Ash Cave

-The Grandma Gatewood Trail is one of the best ways to discover the park on a longer hike.
-The trail is marked in Blue – but it is also called the Gorge Trail and is part of the longer 1400-mile Buckeye Trail.
-The trail connects the first four Hocking Hills trails on our list: Old Man’s Cave, Whispering Cave, Cedar Falls and Ash Cave.
-Read more about the legendary Grandma Gatewood.
+The route is marked in Blue – and is part of the longer 1400-mile Buckeye Trail.
+This trek connects the first four Hocking Hills trails on our list: Old Man’s Cave, Whispering Cave, Cedar Falls and Ash Cave.

 Grandma Gatewood Trail Hocking Hills Route